henriquegalva0/clarify-data-augmentation/README.md

+# Setup & Running
-to run the code, clone the repository
+To run the code, the first step is to clone the repository.
 ```
 git init
 git clone https://github.com/henriquegalva0/clarify-data-augmentation.git
 ```
-create your venv, activate it and download all requirements
+After that, create and activate your venv, then download all requirements.
 ```
 python3 -m venv .venv
 .venv/Scripts/Activate.ps1
 pip install -r requirements.txt
 ```
-type your own google api key at [api_call.py](main/api_call.py)
+Type your own google api key at [api_call.py](main/api_call.py) by changing the content of _google_api_key_:
 ```
 llm = ChatGoogleGenerativeAI(
     model="gemini-2.0-flash",